talon-one/talon_one.js/docs/ManagementApi.md

 > String exportCustomerSessions(applicationId, opts)

-Export customer sessions to CSV file
+Export customer sessions

-Download a file containing the customer sessions that match the request.
+Download a CSV file containing the customer sessions that match the request.  **Important:** Archived sessions cannot be exported.
+See the [retention policy](https://docs.talon.one/docs/product/server-infrastructure-and-data-retention#data-retention-policy).

 ### Example